vigou3/emacs-modified-windows/README-modified.txt

-The distribution is based on the release version of emacs-w64 (https://sourceforge.net/projects/emacsbinw64/), a native 64-bit distribution of GNU Emacs for Windows compiled with optimization and with support for PNG, JPEG, TIFF, GIF, SVG, XML2 and GnuTLS.
+The distribution is based on the release version of emacs-w64 (https://sourceforge.net/projects/emacsbinw64/), a native 64-bit distribution of GNU Emacs for Windows compiled with optimization and with support for PNG, JPEG, TIFF, GIF and SVG images, XML2 and GnuTLS.

 To add Emacs extensions to this distribution, you may drop .el files into the ...\share\emacs\site-lisp\site-start.d\ folder.